Open Biomedical Multimodal AI Research: From Pixels to Molecules

 Peter Charlton

-Executive Board Member of the UK Open Multimodal AI Network & Senior Research Scientist, Nokia Bell Labs
+Lead for Early Career Researchers at the UK Open Multimodal AI Network & Senior Research Scientist, Nokia Bell Labs

 Avatar